cycfi/elements/docs/layout.md

    positions.
 The fractional positions values range from 0.0 to 1.0, which specify the child element's vertical position from top (0.0) to bottom (1.0).
-3. The grid's *minimum horizontal limit* is computed as the minimum of the children elements' *minimum horizontal limit*s.
+3. The grid's *minimum horizontal limit* is computed as the maximum of the children elements' *minimum horizontal limit*s.
-4. The grid's *maximum horizontal limit* is computed as the maximum of the children elements' *maximum horizontal limit*s.
+4. The grid's *maximum horizontal limit* is computed as the minumum of the children elements' *maximum horizontal limit*s.
 5. The final computed minimum limit is clamped to ensure it is not greater than the computed maximum limit.
 Likewise the computed maximum limit is